 These sessions work to set the tone and priority of the delivery schedule for the project; ensures we have a solid foundation to build a successful, marketable product; and allows teams to make the decisions necessary to deliver a great product.

-Our entire design process focuses on the end user.
-All decisions are made with the user in mind, which is why mapping out user personas during product definition is so critical.
-Understanding the user and their needs helps inform design that makes the experience with the app pleasurable and easy.
+Clearbridge’s entire design process focuses on the end-user.
+All decisions are made with the user in mind, which is why mapping out user personas during product definitions is so critical.
+Understanding the user and their needs helps inform design decisions so the final product has a pleasurable and intuitive UX design.

-When we design a product, we focus on building an aesthetically pleasing but most importantly usable mobile app that offers a seamless experience.
-It doesn’t matter how good the product looks if it has a poor user experience.
-From product definition, we are able to take the discoveries and insights we made and apply them visually through a process of ideation, concepting, prototyping, and styling.
+The key to designing great mobile products is not only to make them aesthetically pleasing but most importantly, designing the product to be usable with a seamless user experience.
+From product definition, Clearbridge is able to take the discoveries and research insights and apply them visually through a process of ideation, prototyping, and styling.

 Our custom app development process combines elements of various agile philosophies that allow us to create great apps, minimize downtime, reduce risk, and maintain predictable project velocity.
 The central tenets of our development process are described below.

 Flexibility is an integral aspect of the agile methodology in theory, but not always in practice.
 Having flexibility is important because it allows you to shift and adapt to changing circumstances and project needs without affecting project velocity.
 The reason why so many teams struggle with it is that it needs to be instilled directly into the development process, which is no easy feat.

 At Clearbridge, the structure of our development team and the processes we follow are designed to provide flexibility.
 We develop using squads; small cross-functional teams that plan together, share knowledge, complete code reviews, and have a known maximum capacity that allows us to scale up or down within that capacity based on project needs.
 There are a number of advantages to using this approach: knowledge transfer is seamless, development cycles are faster, downtime is reduced, and there is an overall reduction in project risk.